GatorSense/MUUFLGulfport/README.md

 * Geo-tagged Photographs and Ground-truth locations of this scene tagged in a GoogleEarth KML are in the folder /MUUFLGulfport_Photographs/.

+* Ground truth maps for scene labeling (campus 1) are in the folder /MUUFLGulfportSceneLabels/.
 ————-
 About the Bullwinkle scoring: